Code-Institute-Submissions/ucd-milestone-project-4/README.md

 - add a store for merchandise.

 ## Technologies Used
-- Bootstrap (getbootstrap.com): For the Grid System, Responsive actions and buttons across the site.
+- Bootstrap (getbootstrap.com): For the Grid System and buttons across the site.
 - Hover(ianlunn.github.io/Hover/): I used "sweep to bottom" hover on the menu items.
 When the user hovers over a menu item, a transparent shade sweeps down over the selection to highlight what the user is about to select.
 Also used on Social Media icons in the Footer.
 - Google Fonts: I used "Spicy Rice" font on the menu headings and page headings to create a fun 60's vibe.
 I used "Exo" font (with sans-serif backup) on everything else for easy reading.
 - Font Awesome(fontawesome.com): For Social Media icons in the footer.